springsummer22

 Spring/Summer 22

-In September and October, the designers show their new collections for the following season.
-We are now picking out our Spring/Summer 22 selection.
+In September and October, designers unveil their new collections for the following season.
+Right now, we are now curating our Spring/Summer 22 selection.

-One of the most striking side effects of the pandemic is the acceleration towards the digital world.
-And when it comes to the research of brands, it can bring some positive outcomes.
+One of the most striking side effects of the pandemic is the accelerated shift toward the digital world.
+When it comes to brand research, this transition can yield positive outcomes.

 Selection through social media